SpiritSeeker/AncoraEngine/Sandbox/src/README.md

 The basic structure is as follows:
  * Sandbox.cpp is the entry point to the application.
- * It has a GameLayer which is incharge of keeping track of the game status and UI.
+ * It has a GameLayer which is in-charge of keeping track of the game status and UI.
 GameLayer has a GameLevel object in it which is the actual game logic.
  * The GameLevel class has all the game objects (classes derived from GameObject) and uses them to decide how each game object is to be updated.
  * The GameObject implementations also have their own OnUpdate which allows them to update their parameters over time.
-This can be considered as the free state behaviour when no other objects interact with it.
+This can be considered as the free state behavior when no other objects interact with it.
  * Every object also has an OnRender which determines how the object should be displayed onto the screen.

 ## Conventions